gpaul-faldin/TGTG/README.md

   <p><em>This section is used for automatic project information extraction</em></p>
 </div>

+### 📜 Project Overview

+Too Good To Bot is an innovative service that automates interactions with Too Good To Go, the popular surplus food marketplace app.
+This project offers users real-time notifications for their favorite stores and can even automatically purchase magic bags when they become available!

 ### 🎯 Key Features
 - **Store Monitoring**: Continuously checks your favorite stores for availability
 - **Notifications**: Receive alerts via email when items become available